CollinsKippy/vidly-app/README.md

 Environment Setup <br/>
 Asynchronous Javascript (Async-Await) <br/>
 Error Handling and Logging with Winston
-Unit and Integration Testing with Jest - using supertest package
+Unit and Integration Testing with Jest - using supertest package.

 ### Some npm packages used in the course are outdated.
 Therefore updates have been made to the code to reflect the newer package usage.